Saaappi/HelpMePlay/README.md

 - **War Mode** - The free 10%, or higher, experience gain is undeniably a boon to the leveling experience.
 When enabled, HelpMePlay will automatically opt the player into War Mode upon their next visit to Orgrimmar or Stormwind.
 - **Waypoints** - HelpMePlay, if configured, will automatically plot waypoints when specific quests are accepted.

-- **Garrison Tables** - HelpMePlay can both build your Garrison outposts AND plot important BEGINNER structures in your Garrison.
-Not only that, it can also start the initial mission you receive shortly after starting Frostfire Ridge or Shadowmoon Valley.

-- **Player Choice** - There are moments in the game where players are given a choice (e.g. Story .vs.
-Threads of Fate), and HelpMePlay can make the decision for you.
-Take Threads of Fate as an example, HelpMePlay will automatically select Threads of Fate and enter "FATE" so you don't have to!

 ## Quest Features

 ### Toggles
 - **Accept Quests** - Automatically accept any quest.
 - **Adventure Maps** - Automates accepting quests from "adventure maps".
 These are found in Oribos, Boralus Harbor, Dazar'alor, and more!